Klon3r/the-odin-project/README.md

 # The Odin Project
-This is a collection of the projects that I have completed during the odin project
+This is a collection of the projects that I have completed

 ## Foundations